 Myth 1: Questions are not iterated in the SSC Exams?

 Fact: This is trendy among a lot of candidates, but it is totally baseless and irrational.
 The fact is that SSC used to introduce the previous year questions not only in one section but also in all section whether it is GK, Quant, Reasoning and English.
-If you don’t believe then you can refer to the previous year papers that are given below.
+If you don’t believe then you can refer the previous year papers that are given below.

-In above link under SSC Section, you will find at least 2-3 questions are asked repeatedly.
+In above link under SSC Section, you will find at least 2-3 questions have been asked repeatedly.
 So, It is necessary to solve previous year papers.
 Generally, Mensuration, Trigonometry, Geometry and Algebra’s questions in mathematics whereas in English Section, One-word Substitution, Idioms/Phrases, Synonyms/Antonyms and Correction in Sentences are among those chapters out of which questions are plotted.

 Myth 2: Maths is all about the Short-cut methods and Tricks